Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-05-26-consciousness-is-computable.md

 [^1]

-This isn't even related to computers, but a key part of (discrete) mathematics.
+This isn't even necessarily related to computers, but a key part of (discrete) mathematics.
 This is how you show that two sets are equal (by showing each set is a subset of the other).

 - For instance, a Turing machine can be modelled by lambda calculus and the lambda calculus can be modelled by a turing machine.
 Since they can both model each other, their capabilities must be equal.
 [A proof is here](https://arxiv.org/pdf/2010.15600.pdf )[^2].
 More generally, this idea is known as *[turing completeness](https://en.wikipedia.org/wiki/Turing_completeness)*.[^3]